willhaslett/covid-19-growth/README.md

 This repo aims to provide a sensible starting point and some useful functions for ongoing work in Pandas/Python using the JH data.

-Deprecation warning: The JH submodule will be removed in the next release in favor of accessing the CSV files directly with Pandas.
+Deprecation warning: The JH submodule will be removed in the next release in favor of accessing the JH CSV files directly on GitHub with Pandas.
 This will simplify things and remove the need for any synchronization steps.

 For VSCode users, available as a self-contained, system-independent environment using Docker Remote with Jupyter Notebook integration.